spdx/license-list-XML/CONTRIBUTING.md

 2. Check the [SPDX License List](https://spdx.org/licenses/), historical license and exceptions [tracking page](https://docs.google.com/spreadsheets/d/11AKxLBoN_VXM32OmDTk2hKeYExKzsnPjAVM7rLstQ8s/edit?pli=1#gid=695212681) and issues labeled [new license/exception request](https://github.com/spdx/license-list-XML/labels/new%20license%2Fexception%20request) to ensure this license or exception has not been previously requested.

-3. Submit your request via the [SPDX Online Tool, Submit New License](http://13.57.134.254/app/submit_new_license/) using the following guidance, also see [overview-fields](https://spdx.org/spdx-license-list/license-list-overview#fields) for more info on some of these fields.
-Note, you must have a Github id in order to use this tool/process.
+3. Submit your request via the SPDX Online Tool [Submit New License](http://13.57.134.254/app/submit_new_license/) using the following guidance.
+See also [overview-fields](https://spdx.org/spdx-license-list/license-list-overview#fields) for more info on some of these fields.
+Note: you must have a Github account in order to use this tool/process.

 * Full Name: Provide a proposed Full Name for the license or exception.
 * Short Identifier: Provide a proposed Short Identifier.